jebrown0/gradient_descent_scratch_p_project0/README.md

 ## Overview

 This project demonstrates a full, from-scratch machine learning workflow for predicting student performance.
 It uses only base scientific Python tools (**NumPy, Pandas, Matplotlib, Seaborn**) and custom modules for all core machine learning algorithms, explicitly avoiding scikit-learn.
-The goal is to understand, implement, and explain classical regression techniques—including feature scaling, batch gradient descent, and LASSO regularization—on simulated data.
+The goal is to understand, implement, and explain classical regression techniques—including feature scaling, batch gradient descent, and LASSO regression—on simulated data.

 ## Project Structure